Mi PC: Background and composition

 In 1994, Juan Luis Guerra released his seventh studio album, Fogaraté, a record consisting of soukous-influenced merengue and merengue típico.
-Following its release, he took a three year hiatus from recording, citing the need to take a break.
+Following its release, he took a three-year hiatus from recording, citing the need to take a break.
 "If artists lack something, it is peace.
 I needed to rest to find it and I found it in the figure of Jesus Christ.
 I called him through prayer and received his answer", Guerra states.
 During the singer's hiatus, Guerra launched his own business as a director in the Dominican Republic for Mango TV and Viva FM station.
 On 29 October 1997, an editor for La Opinión reported that the artist had started working on a new album in Miami.
 "I'm making a decent album, that people like.
 I know the wait has been a bit long, but I'm almost sure that when the public has my new production in their hands, they will better understand why I've lasted that long without recording."
 On February the following year, the singer gave an update on the progress, stating the disc would have 10 to 12 tracks including merengues, bachata, ballads, and a salsa, and that would be released in middle of the year.

-However in June 1998, Guerra was not satisfied with the material he recorded and decided to further record.
+However, in June 1998, Guerra was not satisfied with the material he recorded and decided to further record.
 Five months later, Bienvenido Rodríguez, president of Guerra's label, Karen Records, revealed that the singer had wrapped up the album's productions and that it would still contain the aforementioned musical genres.
 The record's name, Ni Es Lo Mismo, Ni Es Igual, was announced on 14 November 1998, and released on 15 December of the same year.
 Guerra wrote and produced all the tracks in the album including the opening song "Mi PC".
 "Mi PC" is a pop merengue song in which Guerra "harmonizes the modern language of computers with the language of feelings."
 Lyrically, the singer utilizes the "jargon of computers and cybernetics to narrate a beautiful love story."
 According to Guerra, he had to learn about computer terminologies from his nephews.

-Reception and promotionn
+Reception and promotion

-"Mi PC" was released as the lead single from Ni Es lo Mismo Ni Es Igual by Karen Records on November 1998.
+"Mi PC" was released as the lead single from Ni Es lo Mismo Ni Es Igual by Karen Records in November 1998.
 AllMusic reviewer Evan C. Gutierrez found it to be one of the album's "humorous and rollicking merengues".
 Billboard's John Lannert described it as a "cute, chart-topping pop/merengue hit".
 Cary Darling of the Orange County Register regarded the track to be a "likable merengue fluff" with an "ode to the modern computer age".
 The Hispanic magazine contributor Mark Holston lauded "Mi PC" as a "merengue elevated above its dance track pretensions by coy lyrics based on computer-dominated contemporary life."
 Ramiro Burr of the San Antonio Express-News praised the track as a "feverish merengue about an Internet romance."